big-wisdom/Endeavor/README.md

 ## Task Brainstorming
-* I will start with authentication to build that structure into the database early
-* Then I will find a way to automatically log myself in while I'm testing
 * Then I'm going to start with the planning mode endeavor list and get that synced with the cloud for any given user
 * Planning mode Calendar view
     * here you can add "endeavor blocks" or blocks of time in which you work on one endeavor.